-- 15. Members expressed deep concern about the unreasonably high level of charges of the existing private hospitals.
+- 8. Members expressed deep concern about the unreasonably high level of charges of the existing private hospitals.
 They urged the Administration to enhance transparency of charges of private hospitals to safeguard patients' interests.
-Some members suggested that consideration could be given to requiring private hospitals operating on lands granted at nil or nominal premium to introduce separate pricing for Hong Kong residents and non-Hong Kong residents. - 16.
+Some members suggested that consideration could be given to requiring private hospitals operating on lands granted at nil or nominal premium to introduce separate pricing for Hong Kong residents and non-Hong Kong residents. - 9.
 Members considered that while private hospitals were currently required to make available a schedule of charges for reference by the public, the listing out of the charges for individual service items could not provide certainty and predictability in terms of the medical costs to be borne by the patients, as the need to utilize the services, and thereby the actual charges, depended on the outcomes of consultation and investigation.
-There was a suggestion that the Administration should encourage doctors to reach an understanding with individual patients on the medical costs involved before the performance of treatments and procedures.

-17. The Administration advised that as recommended by Working Group 4, apart from making available a fee schedule setting out all charges that might be levied, private hospitals would be required to implement a uniform quotation system for reference of patients on or before admission to the hospitals, and offer Recognized Service Packages for common operations or procedures on known diagnosis for easy consumption of the public.
-In addition, it was proposed that private hospitals should develop a database of key historical statistics on their actual bill sizes for common treatments or procedures that were reportable as prescribed by the regulatory authority.
+There was a suggestion that the Administration should encourage doctors to reach an understanding with individual patients on the medical costs involved before the performance of treatments and procedures. - 10.
+According to the Administration, four regulatory aspects relating to price transparency were proposed in the Consultation Document so as to enable members of the public to be better informed before making decision in meeting their medical needs.
+These included (a) making fee schedules covering all chargeable items publicly available at all regulated private healthcare facilities; (b) requiring private hospitals to inform patients of the estimated total charges for the whole course of investigative procedures or elective, non-emergency therapeutic operations or procedures for known diseases on or before admission; (c) encouraging all private healthcare facilities to provide Recognized Service Packages which were identically and clearly defined standard services provided at packaged charge; and (d) requiring private hospitals to publish key historical statistics on their actual bill sizes for common treatments or procedures as prescribed by the regulatory authority. - 11.
+There was a view that the Administration should require private hospitals to provide a certain percentage of general wards to ensure that most of their services were affordable to the general public.
+The Administration advised that there were various proposals from different organizations to develop new private hospitals.
+In addition, a number of existing private hospitals were undergoing or had plans to undergo redevelopment or expansion.
+It was expected that the number of private hospital beds would be increased by some 30% by 2020.
+This would foster market competition, and hence enable the public to have more choices of affordable private hospitals services.